 It’s hard to provide a one-size-fits-all approach to saving.
 Everyone has different savings strategies and financial goals which are important to factor into the decision-making process.
-However, we decided to share a method that works for the vast majority of our clients.
-With this method, we view savings as a “waterfall” with many different pools.
+However, this method works for the vast majority of our clients.
+I find it important to view savings as a “waterfall” with many different pools.
 The first pool must be filled completely before any additional savings can cascade to the next pool.

 First pool: Matched money from your employer